LaunchCodeEducation/intro-to-web-dev-curriculum/content/react-part-2/reading/conditional-rendering/index.md

 ## Other applications for Conditional Rendering

 Conditional Rendering can also be applied to the styling of elements.
 Let's add some to our `RainOrShine` function.
-We will need
+We will need set the conditional as part of the `className`.

 {{% notice blue "Example: Ternary for applying CSS" "rocket" %}}
    ```react{linenos=table,hl_lines=[1,11],linenostart=1}